rushidale1921/textencryption/README.md

-# RSA Encryption and Decryption
+# AES,DES, and RSA Encryption and Decryption

-This project implements RSA encryption and decryption in Python.
-It allows users to encrypt a message using a generated public key and then decrypt it using the corresponding private key.
+This project implements AES,DES, and RSA encryption in Python.
+It allows users to encrypt a message using a generated public key.
 ## Features

 - Automatically generates RSA key pairs (public and private).
 - Encrypts user-input text using the public key.
-- Decrypts the encrypted text using the private key.
-- Outputs both the encrypted and decrypted text.
+- Outputs the encrypted text.

 ## Requirements